sarahg500/ECS150P1/REPORT.md

 ## Parsing
 The other large section of our code was our parsing code.
 This ended up being divided into three sections.

  1. Pipes
  2. Redirects
  3. Regular commands

 Each of these sections were important for properly parsing each of the possible inputs we could have gotten.
-We used `strtok()` to do the majority of the parsing for us, since it was able to check for each of the special characters we needed to look for, as well as divide the arguments by spaces and put them into an array, which was necessary for the `execvp()` command used later.
+We used `strtok()` to do the majority of the parsing for us, since it could check for each of the special characters we needed to look for, as well as divide the arguments by spaces and put them into an array, which was necessary for the `execvp()` command used later.
 Although the parsing for each section was similar, each